clustertech/cpfs-os/docs/user-guide/install.md

     echo 67108864 > /proc/sys/vm/dirty_background_bytes

-This replaces the use of the `dirty_background_ratio` setting.
+This overrides the `dirty_background_ratio` setting.
 You should also observe other suggestions found in `/etc/rc.d/rc.local`, which differs from version to version.

 ## Networking ##

-For high performance we recommend using a high-performance backend network for the CPFS servers, typically an InfiniBand (IB) or 10G Ethernet network.
+For high performance we recommend using a high-performance backend network for the CPFS servers, e.g., an InfiniBand (IB) or 10/40G Ethernet network.
 The system itself makes no assumption about network speed, though, so a simple NFS replacement without performance concerns can be created using a 100Mbps network.